 Long-term developmental effects of withholding parenteral nutrition for 1 week in the paediatric intensive care unit

 Findings At the 2-year follow-up, 60 (8%) of 717 children who received late parenteral nutrition and 63 (9%) of 723 children who received early parenteral nutrition had died (p=0·81).
 68 (9%) of 717 children who received late and 91 (13%) of 723 children who received early parenteral nutrition were too disabled for neurocognitive assessment (p=0·059), and 786 patients (395 assigned to late and 391 assigned to early parenteral nutrition) consented for testing.
 786 patients and 405 healthy control children underwent long-term outcome testing between Aug 4, 2014, and Jan 19, 2018, and were included in the imputation model for subsequent multivariable analyses.
 Late parenteral nutrition did not adversely affect anthropometric data, health status, or neurological functioning, and improved parent-reported or caregiver-reported executive functioning (late vs early parenteral nutrition β estimate –2·258, 95% CI –4·012 to –0·504; p=0·011), more specifically inhibition (–3·422, –5·171 to –1·673; p=0·0001), working memory (–2·016, –3·761 to –0·270; p=0·023), and meta-cognition (–1·957, –3·694 to –0·220; p=0·027).
 Externalising behavioural problems (β estimate –1·715, 95% CI –3·325 to –0·106; p=0·036) and visual–motor integration (0·468, 0·087 to 0·850; p=0·016) were also improved in the late parenteral nutrition group compared with the early parenteral nutrition group.
 After Bonferroni correction for multiple comparisons, the effect on inhibitory control remained significant (p=0·0001).

 |The Lancet Respiratory Medicine|

-Verstraete, S, Verbruggen, S.C.A.T, Hordijk, J.A., Vanhorebeek, I, Dulfer, K, Güiza, F, … Van den Berghe, G. (2018).
+Verstraete, S, Verbruggen, S.C.A.T, Hordijk, J.A, Vanhorebeek, I, Dulfer, K, Güiza, F, … Van den Berghe, G. (2018).
 Long-term developmental effects of withholding parenteral nutrition for 1 week in the paediatric intensive care unit.
 The Lancet Respiratory Medicine, 7(2), 141–153. doi:10.1016/s2213-2600(18)30334-5